 We serve nearly all of the Houston/Galveston metropolitan area.
-At December 31, 2016, our customers consisted of approximately 64 REPs, which sell electricity to more than 2.4 million metered customers in our certificated service area, and municipalities, electric cooperatives and other distribution companies located outside our certificated service area.
+At December 31, 2017, our customers consisted of approximately 68 REPs, which sell electricity to more than 2.4 million metered customers in our certificated service area, and municipalities, electric cooperatives and other distribution companies located outside our certificated service area.
 Each REP is licensed by, and must meet minimum creditworthiness criteria established by, the PUCT.
+We do not have long-term contracts with any of our customers.
+We operate using a continuous billing cycle, with meter readings being conducted and invoices being distributed to REPs each business day.
+For information regarding our major customers, see Note 7 to our consolidated financial statements.